ahhz/raster/documentation/functions/raster_algebra_wrap.md

 raster_algebra_wrapper<Raster> raster_algebra_wrap(Raster raster);
 ```
 ## Description
-Wraps a raster in a raster_algebra_wrapper, so it can be used in raster algebra operation.
+Wraps a raster in a raster_algebra_wrapper, so it can be used in raster algebra operations.

 ## Definition
 [<blink/raster/raster_algebra_wrapper.h>](./../../include/blink/raster/raster_algebra_wrapper.h)